 To install the module, first create a directory on the certification authority where you intend to store the policy configuration files.

-Then run install.ps1 as local Administrator.
-The script will register the module, create the required registry values and configure the policy module as the active one for the certification authority.
+configure the policy module as the active one for the certification

 The installation script restarts the certification authority service during installation and uninstallation.

-You must specify the -PolicyDirectory Parameter which specifies the local path for the XML configuration files you define for each certificate template.
+specifies the local path for the XML configuration files you define for

 Example:

-.\Install.ps1 -PolicyDirectory C:\PolicyFiles
+.\install.ps1 -PolicyDirectory C:\PolicyFiles

 Afterwards, TameMyCerts is automatically enabled as the active policy module, which can be reviewed in the properties dialog of the certification authority in the certification authority management console (certsrv.msc).